PN-Barnes/Progressive-Budget/README.md

 [indexedDb](https://developer.mozilla.org/en-US/docs/Web/API/IndexedDB_API)

+## Service-Worker.js

+The application uses a web worker called a service worker, basically a javascript file that intercepts network requests.
+This service worker is independent of the application itself.
+To learn more about what a service worker and what is it's function, check out the documentation.
+[Service-worker](https://developers.google.com/web/ilt/pwa/introduction-to-service-worker)

 ## Deployed Application

 Visit this [link](https://serene-falls-70782.herokuapp.com/) to see the live site with working code outside of the localhost environment.